voschezang/coding-handbook/product-management.md

 | -------------------- | ------------------ | ------------------------------ |
 | **Existing Markets** | Market penetration | Product development            |
 | **New Markets**      | Market development | Product/Market diversification |

+Philosophy

+- MVP.
+Then iterate
+- Be insanely great (Apple).

+**Levels of product**

+- A commodity, a heterogenous product.
+Marketed by showing features or generic benefits.
+- A unique selling point.
+Solving a specific problem, for a specific market/persona.
+- Being a brand.
+An identity/lifestyle.
+Telling a story.

+“We understand you".
+That’s why you should trust us and buy our services

 ### Background